AntonioBergallo/teste/.github/ISSUE_TEMPLATE/error-report---en.md

 ### Code

 Please reproduce the exact same code that lead to the error here.
-It is vital that this code is a **reprex**, so that we can work on it from our computers.
+It is crucial that this code is a **reprex**, so that we can work on it from our computers.
 If you are not familiar with the term "reprex", check https://www.tidyverse.org/help/#reprex.

 ```r
 # insert code here